shader-slang/spec/proposals/025-lambda-1.md

 A lambda expression will evaluate to an annoymous struct type that implements the `IFunc` interface during type checking.
-The return type of the lambda function is determined by the body expression (in the case of the lambda expression contains a simple expression body), or the value of the first return statement in the case of a statement body.
-If the lambda function body contains more than one return statements, and the result value specified in any of the return statements cannot coerce to the result type of the first return statement, the compiler will diagnose a type mismatch error on the mismatching return statement.
+The return type of the lambda function is determined by the body expression (in the case of the lambda expression contains a simple expression body), or the value of the return statements in the case of a statement body.
+If the lambda function body contains more than one return statements, then the return values from all return statements must be exactly the same.

+In the future, we will also extend lambda expressions to allow them to conform to other interfaces including `IDifferentiableFunc` or `IMutatingFunc`.

 Lambda expressions can be used in positions that accepts an `IFunc`: